 this phrase and your name.
 Try the <H3> tag.

-Notice that we didn't include an align="left" command in our <p>
+Notice that we didn't include an alignment attribute in our <H3> or <p>

 Below that Work Experience line, type in a

 sentence or phrase about your current job.
 Iíd recommend using an Italics tag <em> when naming the newspaper or broadcast outlet you work for.
 Or